QuantEcon/lecture-python-advanced.myst/lectures/amss2.md

 BEGS also compute an approximation to a Ramsey plan's rate of convergence  to that limiting invariant distribution.

-We  shall use the BEGS approximating limiting distribution and the approximating  rate of convergence   to help interpret  outcomes here.
+We  shall use the BEGS approximating limiting distribution and their approximating  rate of convergence   to help interpret  outcomes here.

 For a long time, the Ramsey plan puts a nontrivial martingale-like component into the par value of  government debt as part of the way that the Ramsey plan imperfectly smooths distortions from the labor tax rate across  time and Markov states.

-But BEGS show that binding implementability constraints slowly push government debt in a direction designed to let the government use fluctuations in equilibrium interest rate  rather than fluctuations in  par values of debt to insure against shocks to government expenditures.
+But BEGS show that binding implementability constraints slowly push government debt in a direction designed to let the government use fluctuations in  equilibrium interest rates  rather than fluctuations in  par values of debt to insure against shocks to government expenditures.

-- This is a **weak** (but unrelenting) force that, starting from an initial debt level, for a long time is dominated by the stochastic martingale-like component of debt dynamics that the Ramsey planner uses to facilitate imperfect tax-smoothing across time and states.
+- This is a **weak** (but unrelenting) force that, starting from a positive initial debt level, for a long time is dominated by the stochastic martingale-like component of debt dynamics that the Ramsey planner uses to facilitate imperfect tax-smoothing across time and states.
 - This weak force slowly drives the par value of government **assets** to a **constant** level at which the government can completely insure against government expenditure shocks while shutting down the stochastic component of debt dynamics.